ChicoParticulas/bbear_bbear/index.md

 ## Our Discoveries
 ### Growing Awareness?
-It is only until recently that people started to be more and more aware of mental condition.
-Many surveys show that public concern about mental health has increased in recent years.
-Therefore, we are going to figure out if there is a growing attention to mental condition in society as the disorder prevails by the following keywords: mental illness, psychopath, depression, mental disorder.
+It is only until recently that people started to be more and more aware of mental condition. **Many surveys show that public concern about mental health has increased in recent years.** Therefore, we are going to figure out if there is a growing attention to mental condition in society as the disorder prevails by the following keywords: **mental illness, psychopath, depression, mental disorder**.

 ![<awareness src="awareness.jpeg"  align="center" width="100" height="50"/>](assets/images/awareness.jpeg)